White-crowned wheatear

+Description

 This large 17–18 cm long wheatear breeds in stony deserts from the Sahara and Arabia across to Iraq.
 It is largely resident but has occurred as a rare vagrant to western Europe as far away as Great Britain.
 It nests in crevices in rocks or walls laying 3-5 eggs.

 Although most wheatear species have distinctive male and female plumages, adults of both sexes of this species are black except for a white rump and mainly white tail.
 Full adults have a white crown, not shown by young birds.

 The similar black wheatear, Oenanthe leucura, also breeds in the western part of the white-crowned wheatear's range, but the latter has a black inverted T on its white tail, whereas white-crowned has only a black centre to its tail.
 The black wheatear never has a white crown.

 This species mainly eats insects.
 This wheatear has a loud song, more varied than most of its relatives and often including mimicry.